levin-riegner/flutter-template/README.md

 ### Navigation
 1. Add your application routes inside the [Routes](lib/app/navigation/routes.dart) class following URL conventions.
 1. Add a new route case inside `lib/app/navigation/router.dart` to map a route to a given Widget and Transition.

+#### Deeplinks
+The project includes **Firebase Dynamic Links** to handle deeplinks in the app.
+> ❗️ Make sure you have added the iOS **Team ID** and **Appstore ID** on the Firebase Project Settings before creating a URL Prefix.
+Otherwise the iOS link will not work until the *apple-app-site-association* file hosted by Firebase is updated (someday, somehow).

+1. Enable Dynamic Links on your Firebase Project.
+2. Create 2 URL prefixes for your QA and Production environments.
+3. Setup **Allowlist URL pattern** for each prefix (can be found clicking the 3 vertical dots on each prefix's page).
+4. Update your prefixes inside `build.gradle` for Android.
+5. Update your prefixes inside the `Entitlements` files for iOS .

+> To use Dynamic Links with your Custom Domain follow the instructions on the [Firebase Documentation](https://firebase.google.com/docs/dynamic-links/custom-domains)

 ### Localization
 This template uses `l10n` for localization and managing translations.